Bharat9848/notes/networking.md

 - The concept of routing and default gateways is fundamental in networking, ensuring that data packets find their way across complex networks of devices and subnets.
 - BSD Socket API
 - **IP Multicast**: protocol for a node to talk to its peers.
+- `link-state` routing: each router help its neighbour about its local area.